Skip to content

 }

-The signup_url is what you share — anyone who opens it gets the landing page with the invite code pre-filled.
+The signup_url is the shareable link; opening it loads the landing page with the invite code pre-filled.

 Codes are 6-char with the prefix WAVE-, drawn from an alphabet that excludes look-alikes (no 0/O, no 1/I/L).